TRM is Thermal Analysis plus PDN (power distribution network). Coupled or separated.

 Do I already need to have a layout for a calculation?

 No. The simple graphical editor handles rectangles and circles from which very simple copper assignments can be drawn and calculated immediately.
 It is also possible to draw components in this way.

-Can I import the drill program from my CAD software?
+Can I import the drill files from my CAD software?

 Yes, export Gerber, Excellon or IDF files and import them into TRM.
-There you can select whether it is PTH or NPTH.
+There you can select whether it is PTH, NPTH or a solid pin.
 Galvanic copper thickness, through-hole, blind hole or buried hole are parameters.

-Can I import the parts from my CAD software?
+Can I import the components from my CAD software?

 Yes, export IDF files and import them into TRM.
 You can process them in table form or graphically or add new components.
 Other tables with position and size can also be imported.